 This site-specific installation was constructed as my thesis project at Chelsea College of Arts in London in 2014.
 The work included drawing, painting, sculpture, video and performance.
-During the exhibition, I remained on site and invited viewers to interact with the room and myself.
-There were various objects placed throughout: a typewriter where messages were composed and accumulated over the course of a week, a stereoscope loaded with slides from Disney’s Snow White & the Seven Dwarfs, plaster and wax casts of the human brain, a short film on loop and black and white photographs of galaxies projected onto one wall.
-Although the project was initially inspired by the life of Alan Turing, it took on a life of its own and became something else entirely.
+There were various objects placed throughout: a typewriter where messages were composed and accumulated over the course of a week, a stereoscope loaded with slides from Disney’s Snow White & the Seven Dwarfs, plaster and wax casts of the human brain, a short film played on loop, and black and white photographs of galaxies projected onto one wall.

 featured image: Entangled Particles, 2014, marker on plaster